 Be Careful with Your Creeps

 As always, I’m going to leave off with a word of caution.
 Just because someone is different does not mean they are dangerous.
 If you aren’t careful about how you present your creepy characters, you could end up spreading harmful misinformation about real mental and neurological conditions.
-By associating certain “creepy” behaviors with mental illness, you participate in altering your readers’ perceptions of those mental illnesses.
-You would play a part in demonizing the behaviors of people who often just need help and understanding.
+By associating certain behaviors with dangerous or suspicious characters, you participate in altering your readers’ perceptions of those behaviors.
+Whether you intend for this or not, this association can end up further stigmatizing Neurodivergent people and those who suffer from mental illnesses.
+You could play a part in demonizing the behaviors of people who often just need help and understanding.
 So—tread carefully.

 You never know how impactful your story could end up being.